jwmarb/mangascraper/README.md

 ## Configuring puppeteer

+### Connecting to an endpoint

-If you already have an existing [puppeteer](https://github.com/puppeteer/puppeteer) endpoint, mangascraper can connect to that endpoint instead.
+If you already have an existing [puppeteer](https://github.com/puppeteer/puppeteer) endpoint, mangascraper can connect to that endpoint instead and perform faster concurrent operations.

 Mangascraper also includes its own puppeteer launch arguments, and it is **recommended to use them** for scraping to go smoothly.